ARM-software/AVH-MLOps/README.md

   - Measure performance (inference time) of an ML model using Arm Virtual Hardware (AVH) FVP Models.

 Refer to the [**ML Developers Guide for Cortex-M Processors and Ethos-U NPU**](https://developer.arm.com/documentation/109267/latest/) for more information.

+## Quick Start

+1. Install [Keil Studio for VS Code](https://marketplace.visualstudio.com/items?itemName=Arm.keil-studio-pack) from the VS Code marketplace.
+2. In VS Code, either clone this Git repository or (if downloaded as ZIP file) open the top-level folder.
+3. Open the [CMSIS View](https://mdk-packs.github.io/vscode-cmsis-solution-docs/userinterface.html#2-main-area-of-the-cmsis-view) in VS Code and use the ... menu to choose an example via Select Active Solution from workspace.
+4. The related tools and software packs are downloaded and installed.
+Review progress with View - Output - CMSIS Solution.
+5. In the CMSIS view, use the [Action buttons](https://github.com/ARM-software/vscode-cmsis-csolution?tab=readme-ov-file#action-buttons) to build, load and debug the example on the hardware.

 ## Directory Structure